Leaders.com

 6. Trustworthiness

 No one wants to work for an employer they don’t trust, but unfortunately, it happens.
 Research from EY found that less than half of workers worldwide place “a great deal of trust” in their leaders.
 Executives, directors, and managers must earn the trust of their team members.
 Many of the above skills, such as communication and listening, go a long way toward establishing a high level of trust.
-Be upfront and transparent with team members.
+A good leader is upfront and transparent with team members.
 Don’t keep them in the dark on important details involving company strategy.
 As long as workers feel like their supervisor treats them with respect, integrity, and fairness, employees will trust their leaders to guide them where they need to go.

 7. Positivity